Eureka Valley, San Francisco

 Eureka Valley is a neighborhood in San Francisco, primarily a quiet residential neighborhood but boasting one of the most visited sub-neighborhoods in the city, The Castro.

 The neighborhood is popular with families and the LGBT community.
 The rainbow flag, signifying LGBT pride, can be seen displayed throughout the area.
 It was initially a working-class Irish neighborhood until a combination of factory jobs loss and the migration of gays into the Castro radically changed the neighborhood in the 1960s.
-In 1977, this district elected the first openly gay politician—Harvey Milk—to public office (San Francisco Board of Supervisors).
+In 1977 this district elected Harvey Milk, the first openly gay politician in California, to the San Francisco Board of Supervisors.

 Geography

 The only official definition of neighborhoods in San Francisco is by the city's Planning Department, which defines, a larger "Castro/Upper Market" neighborhood.

 The definition of Eureka Valley by the Castro/Eureka Valley Neighbors Association as well as a 2007 Planning Department study is: